kristopolous/Coinbase-pro-portfolio-analyzer/readme.md

  * J - Total USD you've sold COIN
  * K - Total COIN you've sold
  * L - Percentage difference of the PRICE from your average sell
- * M - COMPUTED total COIN you have (this should account for transfer outs but not transfer ins)
+ * M - COMPUTED total COIN you have (this should account for aggregate transfers both ways)
  * N - How much USD this is.

 ### Row 3: action-centric